 - Allow the primer to cure for the time specified by the manufacturer.
 Follow up with a coat of exterior latex paint and apply at least two coats.

 - Follow the recoat time window specified by the manufacturer, typically a few hours.

 Congrats, you did it!
 Need more tips on how to paint your deck?
 Check out our blog on how to paint a deck the right way.

 Can You Stain Pressure-Treated Lumber?

 You sure can!
 In some cases, stain is preferred since it soaks into the wood and is easier to apply.
 However, you have fewer color options, and stain won’t fill in small cracks in the wood like paint will.
 Whichever route you choose, follow the same steps above to stain pressure-treated wood.
 For stain, we recommend using an oil-based semitransparent exterior stain.

-Would you rather spend your weekends with the family?
+The above steps may be more than labor-intensive than you had initially imagined.
+If so, contact Five Star Painting.
 Our professional deck painting and staining services will give your deck a fresh coat of paint or stain.
-Our efficient and trustworthy professional painters have years of experience.
 Give us a call at (888) 261-3633 or request a free estimate online and give your deck a new look and protect your investment at the same time.